Tropical Weierstrass points and Weierstrass weights: Overview

 In~\cite{baker2008specialization}, Baker proves that the tropical Weierstrass locus of the canonical divisor is nonempty if $\Gamma$ has genus at least two.
 This earlier tropical result is obtained as a consequence of the analogous algebraic statement, using the specialization lemma.
 In contrast, our theorem above states that tropical Weierstrass points obey a stronger ``local'' existence condition, which has seemingly no algebraic analogue.
 In the case that the canonical divisor of $\Gamma$ is \wfinite{}, our result implies that for an arbitrary family $(X_t)_{t \neq 0}$ of smooth curves tropicalizing to $\Gamma$, every cycle in $\Gamma$ contains a limit Weierstrass point of the family.

-To prove Theorem~\ref{thm:number_w_points_intro}, we will show that in fact~\eqref{eq:w_weight_component} defines a consistent notion of Weierstrass weight when applied to any connected, closed subset of $\Gamma$ whose boundary points are not in the interior of $\Wloc(D)$; see Theorem~\ref{thm:weight_measure}.
-To do so, we retrieve information about the slopes of rational functions in the linear series $\Rat(D)$ along tangent directions in $\Gamma$.
-We have the following description, proved in Section~\ref{sec:slope_sets}.
+To prove Theorem~\ref{thm:number_w_points_intro}, we will show that in fact~\eqref{eq:w_weight_component} defines a consistent notion of Weierstrass weight when applied to any connected, closed subset of $\Gamma$ whose boundary points are not in the interior of $\Wloc(D)$; see Section~\ref{subsec:W_measure} and Theorem~\ref{thm:weight_measure} for the precise statement.